awsdocs/amazon-kendra-developer-guide/doc_source/API_AlfrescoConfiguration.md

 Provides the configuration information to connect to Alfresco as your data source\.

+**Note**
+Alfresco data source connector is currently in preview mode\.
+Basic authentication is currently supported\.
+If you would like to use Alfresco connector in production, contact [Support](http://aws.amazon.com/contact-us/)\.

 ## Contents<a name="API_AlfrescoConfiguration_Contents"></a>

  ** BlogFieldMappings **   <a name="Kendra-Type-AlfrescoConfiguration-BlogFieldMappings"></a>